Teaching with technology

 Teaching with technology can deepen student learning by supporting instructional objectives.
-However, it can be challenging to select the “best” tech tools while not loosing sight of your goals for student learning.
+However, it can be challenging to select the “best” tech tools while not losing sight of your goals for student learning.
 Once identified, integrating those tools can itself be a challenge albeit an eye-opening experience.
-The CTL is here to help you (novice, expert, and everyone in between) find creative and constructive ways to integrate technology into your class.
-If you are looking to flip your class, make use of Canvas, or simply want to experiment with some new instructional technologies, we can help.
+The CTL is here to help you (novice, expert and everyone in between) find creative and constructive ways to integrate technology into your class.
+If you are looking to flip your class, make use of Canvas or simply want to experiment with some new instructional technologies, we can help.

 To arrange an appointment or consultation, call CTL at 206-543-6588 or email firstname.lastname@example.org